 Edmund Newell has been Principal and Chief Executive of Cumberland Lodge since 2013.
 An economic historian and priest in the Church of England, he was previously a Research Fellow at Nuffield College in Oxford, Chancellor of St Paul’s Cathedral in London, where he was the founding Director of the St Paul’s Institute, and Sub-Dean of Christ Church, Oxford.

 Ed is a regular contributor to Pause for Thought on BBC Radio 2.
 His publications include the co-authored books, Ethics & Investment Banking (with John Reynolds) and What Can One Person Do? (with Sabina Alkire), a theological reflection on the Millennium Development Goals.
-His latest book, The Sacramental Sea: A Spiritual Voyage through Christian History, will be published in 2019.
+His latest book, The Sacramental Sea: A Spiritual Voyage through Christian History, was published in 2019.
 Ed is also a Fellow of the Royal Historical Society and the Royal Society of Arts.

 Ed's Executive Assistant, Deborah West, can be reached by email at firstname.lastname@example.org or by phone at 01784 497785.